 We go to the best-of-the-best of Japan's ski resorts; a unrivaled collection.
 For the best powder snow?
 The ski resorts on both Hokkaido and Honshu have vast quantities of the lightest, fluffiest snow known to humankind.
 Backcountry and off-piste?
 There are volcanoes and mountains everywhere and, with or without a chairlift, the options are limitless.
 Characterful and authentic ski villages?
 We know how, where and when to avoid the crowds, to discover an alternative and quirky real Japan.

 Your choice of Japanese ski resort is not one to be made without seeking advice from someone who's been there and who's impartial.
 Do make sure you contact us and we'll talk you through the options.
 It may be the better known resort of Niseko, but it may be somewhere else equally as amazing!

 Our favourite ski resort in Japan is an authentic hot spring village in the Japanese Alps.Read More

 Tons of powder snow, an authentic Japanese ski village & access to several resorts.Read More

-Christmas and New year are usually very busy and then the Chinese New Year week, usually in mid February, is also considered high season.
-For us, late February and March is the perfect time to travel as the base is deep, the slopes are quieter and there are more of those perfect blue-sky days to enjoy.
+The ski season lasts from December through to April, (similar to Europe), and the most notable difference is the dependability and sheer amount of snow!
+The Siberian weather systems guarantee massive amounts of light, dry powder every year even at sea level.
+Christmas and New Year are usually very busy and then the Chinese New Year week, usually in early-February, is also considered high season.
+For us, late February and March is the perfect time to travel as the base is deep, the slopes are quieter, it's great value and there are more of those perfect blue-bird days to enjoy.